 - path on server, if specified, X-plore will list only folders inside of this path

 The SSH protocol supports multiple authorization methods, X-plore allows to use two most common:

 User enters login password, either permanently in server-edit dialog, or each time when accessing the server.

 Authorization by private key file

-User loads RSA or DSA private key in PuTTY format into X-plore.
+User loads RSA, DSA or EC private key into X-plore.
 The private key itself may be protected by passphrase, which is kind of password used to decrypt the private key.
 If private key is encrypted, X-plore will ask for the passphrase each time when server is accessed (the passphrase is not saved permanently).

 ⓘ There is a tool named puttygen available for Windows as well as Linux, which allows you to convert keys from OpenSSH to Putty format.

 X-plore saves its own copy of private key in its settings (in secured storage), so the private key doesn’t need to be present on device after it was loaded to X-plore.

 Note: the SSH server must have copy of user’s public key, which is part of the loaded key.